jgarcia-garcia/Coursera_Capstone/README.md

   + We have not cleaned/removed the code as the purpose is to show the Python code in there

 * Images folder
+  + Contains pictures and other graphs exporte from notebook and used in the presentation

 * Data folder
+  + Contains additional data that has not been obtained through webscrapping